• Skip to primary navigation

 Hello friends!
 I am Nadia Moule from The Moule Hole.
 It is such an honour to be here designing something for all of you gorgeous people out there.
 I am a Canadian girl living in England and even though I love it here, I definitely get homesick for the Great North.

-Toddler boy standing looking at green meadow.
-He is wearing a pullover crochet sweater with a tree bobble motif on the sleeves.
-Free pattern and tutorial.
+Toddler boy standing looking at green meadow wearing a pullover crochet sweater with a tree bobble motif on the sleeves.

 If you haven’t tried the bobble stitch yet, this is a great way to learn it!
 Another exciting stitch in this pattern is front/back post double crochet (fpdc/bpdc) which creates a ribbed edging.
 It may look intimidating but once you learn it you will be so happy you did.

-If you need some guidance with any of these techniques I have video tutorial’s for the bobble stitch, sleeve separation, sleeve join and fpdc/bpdc on my website.
+If you need some guidance with any of the techniques used in this easy crochet baby sweater pattern, I have video tutorials for the bobble stitch, sleeve separation, sleeve join and fpdc/bpdc on my website.

 click to pin this pattern for later ⇨